May 16, 2025

 15 Spring Fundraising Ideas for Your K-12 School

-April through June is a busy time at schools!
-It is full of concerts, field days, end-of-year celebrations, plays, recitals, and spring fundraising.
-Did you know that nearly half of overall K-12 school fundraising happens during these three months?
+April through June is a busy time at schools, especially Maycember!
+This time of year includes concerts, field days, end-of-year celebrations, plays, recitals, and spring fundraising.

 Looking for fresh fundraiser ideas for your elementary, middle, or high school?
-There are a lot of opportunities with better weather, end-of-year celebrations, and spring events to raise money for your school!
+With better weather, end-of-year celebrations, and spring events, there are many opportunities to raise money for your school!

 Easter Egg Drop

-Offer families pre-filled Easter eggs that they can either pick up to hide or offer the Bunny’s helpers to hide eggs in the yard.
-For $10-$20 per family, parents can save time and sleep in!
+Offer families pre-filled Easter eggs that they can either pick up to hide or offer to be the Bunny’s helpers to hide eggs in the yard.
+For $40-$50 per family, parents can save time and sleep in!
 Offer local high school students service hours to help fill and organize.

-Offering the eggs as a take-home fundraiser as opposed to a morning hunt makes your planning and volunteer logistics more manageable.
+Offering the eggs as a take-home fundraiser rather than a morning hunt makes your planning and volunteer logistics more manageable.

 Parents’ Night Out

-Offer babysitting at school, in the gym or as a movie or game night.
-Local high school students can receive service hours, and you can consider asking staff to donate a bit of time.
-For $25-$40 per family, parents can get an affordable babysitter in a safe place that they trust.
+Offer babysitting at school, in the gym, or as a movie or game night.
+Local high school students can receive service hours, and you can consider asking staff to donate some time.
+For $25-$40 per family, parents can get an affordable babysitter in a safe place they trust.
+Your younger kids will likely LOVE “hanging out” with their older junior high and high school buddies.

 Teacher and Principal Dare